Lehrstuhl für Zell- und Entwicklungsbiologie

 Yes, it’s true.
 We work on many, at first sight unrelated topics.
 What is the connection between antigenic variation and parasite motility?
 How is quorum sensing in trypanosomes related to tsetse biology?
 And how are these topics linked to the dynamics and structure of the cell surface?

 It is the streamlined nature of parasites that makes it very difficult not to get scientifically diverted - from time to time.
-All cellular features of trypanosomes are reflective of their parasitic life style: they thrive in the mammalian host and prosper in the tsetse fly.
+All cellular and phsiycal features of trypanosomes are reflective of their parasitic life style: they thrive in the mammalian host and prosper in the tsetse fly.
 You have to be quite flexible to master such a life.

 And it needs an interdisciplinary team to (sometimes) tame the parasite.

-Recent publications
+Selected publications

 RESEARCH TOPICS